telepresenceio/telepresence/quick-start.md

 2. Go to the frontend service again in your browser at [http://verylargejavaservice:8080](http://verylargejavaservice:8080).
 You will now see the <span style="color:blue" class="bold">blue</span> elements in the app.

-<Alert severity="success"><b>The frontend’s request to DataProcessingNodeService is being intercepted and rerouted to the Node server on your laptop!</b></Alert>
+<Alert severity="success"><b>The frontend’s request to DataProcessingService is being intercepted and rerouted to the Node server on your laptop!</b></Alert>

 ## 6. Make a code change
-We’ve now set up a local development environment for the DataProcessingNodeService, and we’ve created an intercept that sends traffic in the cluster to our local environment.
+We’ve now set up a local development environment for the DataProcessingService, and we’ve created an intercept that sends traffic in the cluster to our local environment.
 We can now combine these two concepts to show how we can quickly make and test changes.

-1. Open `edgey-corp-nodejs/DataProcessingNodeService/app.js` in your editor and change line 6 from `blue` to `orange`.
+1. Open `edgey-corp-nodejs/DataProcessingService/app.js` in your editor and change line 6 from `blue` to `orange`.
 Save the file and the Node server will auto reload.

 2. Now, visit [http://verylargejavaservice:8080](http://verylargejavaservice:8080) again in your browser.
 You will now see the orange elements in the application.